-“Fundraising is essential for helping provide the basic items that keep our centre going.
+“Fundraising is essential for helping to provide the basic items that keep our centre going.
 We’ve been providing children with unique life-changing activities for over 45 years and take great pride in the fact that our organisation is over 90% volunteer based.”

-“Our HorsePower team has seen plenty of success over the years, from clients simply enjoying a fun day out developing their skills and confidence, through to participants going on to excel at Olympic level.”
+“Our HorsePower team has seen plenty of success over the years, from clients simply enjoying a fun day out developing their skills and confidence, through to participants going on to excel at the Olympic level.”

 What does the future hold for HorsePower?

-HorsePower helps people in the community who suffer from disabilities of all kinds, including physical, emotional and socially isolated issues.
+HorsePower helps people in the community who suffer from disabilities of all kinds, including physical, emotional, and socially isolated issues.

 They’re now looking to expand our organisation to be a full-time service, offering daily programs for our local community.

 “HorsePower receives no government funding and relies on riding fees as a key source of income.
 Telethon Community Cinemas is our main sponsor, which together with associated partners and sponsors including Kleenheat offers incredible support for us.
 We wouldn’t have this centre without them.”